openqbit-diy/MiniPQC/README.md

 •	RAIBOW
 •	CODECRYPT

-The manuals are found in the "HandBooks" directory in the following languages ​​(Spanish, English, Chinese, German, French, Italian, Japanese, Dutch and Portuguese).
+The manuals are found in the "HandBooks" directory in the following languages ​​(Spanish and English).

 Extensions are found in the "Extensions" directory which are described in detail in the user manual.